How ISS is Revolutionizing Facility Management Services with Axonize

 Axonize’s device management layer was also a major factor in selecting the IoT platform.
 The ability to manage and report devices through managed services was important to ISS.

 Speed was also a contributing element in ISS’s IoT platform choice.
 It needed to be up and running quickly to govern devices.
 After realizing how long it would take to create an in-house IoT solution, ISS knew in-house was not possible.
-It didn’t want to spend thousands of hours attempting to build something when what they needed was already available.
+They didn’t want to spend thousands of hours attempting to build something when what they needed was already available.
 After conducting research and playing with sensors, ISS knew it needed an IoT platform to support their level of governance with a short implementation time.

 In addition, automated alerts and notifications were integral additions of the IoT platform.
 As part of the interactive configuration rules, the platform supports the configuration of actions which are performed as soon as a condition on the incoming stream of sensor data becomes true.